-- How much you want to contribute to your account (your before-tax contributions); and - The funds in which you want to invest (your investment mix allocation).
+- How much you want to contribute to your account; - Whether you want to make Pre-tax elective deferrals and/or Roth elective deferrals; and - The funds in which you want to invest (your investment mix allocation).

 Your contributions will be deducted from your paycheck, beginning with the first payroll period administratively possible after you make your election.
 The Company will match those contributions \$1.25 for every \$1.00 you contribute up to the first 5% of your eligible pay, subject to IRS limits.
-You can also make rollover contributions to the Plan.
+You can also make rollover contributions to the Plan, including direct rollovers of designated Roth contribution amounts held in your account under a prior employer's tax qualified 401(k) or 403(b) retirement plan (these are called Roth rollover contributions).